Current Personnel

 Sophia Aguilar

 Sophia is currently studying to major in Biology to pursue her passion for working with animals, either in zoology or veterinary practices.
-She believes her involvement at the MSM will lead to even greater things for both the museum and her future!
+She believes her involvement at the MSB will lead to even greater things for both the museum and her future!

 2024-headshot-katie-rielage.jpeg